Scrap metal dealer insurance

 As with all motor trade insurance policies, no single business is the same, and a tailored policy is therefore critical to ensure you are purchasing the right cover.
 A scrap dealer insurance policy may include some of the following covers:

-- Road risk: although many of the vehicles you take in for scrap will be un-drivable, there may be times when you can drive a customer’s vehicle back to the scrap yard for recovery.
-In this situation, you need to have road risk insurance.
-At the same time, a road risk policy can also cover all or some of your employees to drive company cars, tow trucks and other vehicles, provided it is for business purposes.
+- Road risk cover: although many of the vehicles you take in for scrap will be un-drivable, there may be times when you drive a customer’s vehicle back to the scrap yard for recovery.
+In this situation, you will need to have road risk insurance.
+At the same time, a road risk policy can also cover all or some of your employees to drive company cars, tow trucks and other vehicles, provided they are driven for business purposes.

-- Employer’s liability: the law requires most businesses with employees to have employer’s liability insurance to protect employees from incidents, including accidents at work.
+- Employer’s liability: it is a legal requirement for most businesses with employees to have employer’s liability insurance.
+It protects employees and employers from incidents, including accidents at work.
 The minimum level of cover required is typically £5,000,000.

-- Business premises: can protect your scrap yard and buildings from various risks, including fire and flood damage.
+- Business premises cover: can protect your scrap yard and buildings from various risks, including fire and flood damage.

-- Equipment: scrap yards will have expensive machinery and equipment to carry out their business, all of which can be insured.
+- Equipment cover: scrap yards will have expensive machinery and equipment to carry out their business, which you can insure.

 Cutting the cost of scrap dealer insurance

 - Do not over insure: it sounds obvious, but purchasing more cover for your scrap business than is necessary is an easy mistake to make.
-To avoid this, talk through each aspect of the policy with the insurance provider.
+To avoid this, talk through each policy aspect with the insurance provider.

 - Build up your no claims bonus: If you’re arranging motor trade insurance for the first time, this tip won’t help immediately, but it is worth bearing in mind if you ever need to make a claim.
-A no claims bonus on your scrap yard insurance policy will help reduce costs, and in some cases, it may be worth paying out for more minor claims from company funds instead of claiming and losing your no claims bonus.
+A no claims bonus on your scrap yard insurance policy will help reduce costs, and in some cases, it may be worth paying out for more minor claims yourself as opposed to claiming on your insurance and losing your no claims bonus.

-- Annual renewal: if possible, pay for your scrap dealer cover in one yearly payment instead of spreading the cost over 12 months and therefore incurring interest charges for borrowing.
+- Annual renewal: if possible, pay for your scrap dealer cover in one yearly payment as opposed to spreading the cost over 12 months and therefore incurring interest charges for borrowing.
+Finally, make use of a:

 Taking the time to compare quotes each year means you could take advantage of new customer insurance prices.
-Auto-renewing year on year is the easier option, but you are unlikely to be on the best rate for your breaker’s yard insurance policy if you stay put.
+Auto-renewing year on year is the easier option, but you are unlikely to be given the best price available if you stay put.